-- 4.4.2.
-Determine location and method for mounting the a) shore power plug, b) system ground, c) fused link, and d) optional indicator light (TLP1026-). - a) Shore power plug: secure using cushioned clamps or circular plug bracket (TU01062).
-Typical location for the plug is on or near the oil filler tube, or in a location accessible through an oil door or cowl opening (Figure 4-8).
+- 4.4.1.
+Lay out the cable kit and required installation documents, reference figures in this document. - 4.4.2.
+Determine location and method for mounting the a) shore power plug, b) system ground, c) fused link, and d) optional indicator light (TLP1026-). - a.
+Shore power plug: secure using cushioned clamps or circular plug bracket (TU01062).
+Typical location for the plug is on or near the oil filler tube, or in a location accessible through an oil door or cowl opening.

-Options: Plug brackets, flush mount plugs, and shore power plug door kits are available (Figure 4-10), and are installed though separate approval.
+Options: Plug brackets, flush mount plugs, and shore power plug door kits are available (Figure 4-6 and 4-8), and are installed though separate approval.